When we judge people, we do not define who they are, but rather, we define ourselves instead.

-The assumptions we arrive at become our windows to the world.
+The assumptions we arrive to become our windows to the world.
 Many people base their assumptions and world views on past hurts and rejections.
-If we don’t learn how to scrub our ‘windows’ clean now and again, our premises might end up getting in the way of us evaluating ourselves and other people fairly and accurately.
+If we don’t learn how to scrub our ‘windows’ clean now and again, our judgements of ourselves and other people will become blurry and inaccurate.

-Being on the receiving end of other people’s, misled assumptions can be a dreadful thing to experience.
-We all experience this.
-If we want to win friends and influence people in any way whatsoever, we must learn how to view other people in the same way that we want to be regarded and interpreted.
-We will reap what we sow.
-This is a law.
+Being on the receiving end of other people’s misled assumptions can be a dreadful thing to experience.
+But, if we want to win friends and influence people, we must learn how to view others with the level of respect we expect for ourselves.

-One of the more reliable ways to restrain ourselves from making fallacious assumptions is to develop a habit of asking better questions of ourselves, and other people.
-It is just wise to prioritise understanding before all other things.
+One of the more reliable ways to restrain ourselves from making fallacious assumptions is to develop a habit of asking better questions of ourselves and other people.
+It is wise to prioritise understanding before all other things.
 When we grow in knowledge, we can then grow in understanding.
-Without understanding, all we are left with are our opinions, ignorances and assumptions.
+Without understanding, all we have are our opinions, ignorances and assumptions.

 If we are to build secure connections with the people we have in our lives, we must acknowledge how devoted we are to the process of learning to understand people.
 When we’re not aware of ourselves in this area, we can end up blindly surrendering to the sporadic ideas and automatic assumptions that infiltrate our minds.